 Telepractice may be another appropriate avenue of service delivery.
 Telepractice can focus on improving the child's functional abilities while offering support and training to caregivers, teachers, and employers in functional, everyday environments.
 Telepractice eliminates the need to travel and can facilitate practice, carryover, and generalization of skills in naturalistic contexts (Houston, 2013; Rietdijk, Togher, & Power, 2012; Turkstra, Quinn-Padron, Johnson, Workinger, & Antoniotti, 2012).
 See ASHA's Practice Portal page on Telepractice.

 Provider refers to the person providing treatment (e.g., SLP, trained volunteer, caregiver, or teacher).
 Recommended practices follow a collaborative process that involves an interdisciplinary team including the child, family, caregivers, and professionals.
 Family, teachers, and significant others play a critical role in supporting and augmenting the treatment plan.
 When rehabilitation incorporates accommodations, modifications, and supports in everyday settings, SLPs often provide (a) information to help communication partners understand the child's needs and (b) training in how to use strategies to facilitate communication.
 Other professionals (e.g., physical therapists or occupational therapists) may also be involved in co-treatment of deficits.
-See ASHA's resources on family-centered practice, and collaboration and teaming.
+See ASHA's resources on focusing care on individuals and their care partners, and collaboration and teaming.

 Dosage refers to the frequency, intensity, and duration of service.
 Dosage depends on individual factors, including the child's arousal level and ability to tolerate therapy sessions, prognosis, stage in recovery, and frequency of other therapeutic activity (CDC, 2015).